basil08/fitoor-frontend/README.md

 3. Add limit switch component to postList (number of posts per page)
 4. add theme toggle button
 5. Autocomplete widget for emoji support / Make emoji list to overflow into scrollable view
+6. Login page should have a link to signup
+7. Header should have link to signup if not logged in
+8. Implement signup
+9. Use Icons to liven up the aesthetics :')